Martin-Umpierrez/preDose/bugs/fix_run_map_estimations.md

-# Bug Fix: `run_map_estimations` Function
+# Bug Fix: `run_MAP_estimations` Function

 ## Issue
-The function `run_map_estimations` was not correctly generating all event times needed for posterior simulations.
+The function `run_MAP_estimations` was not correctly generating all event times needed for posterior simulations.
 Previously, it only included the time points corresponding to treatment administration.
 As a result, other expected time points were missing during simulations.

 ## Fix